Campbellsville University logo

 Key Highlights

-• Achieved university status in 1996, significantly expanding its academic and graduate program offerings.
+• Achieved university status in 1996, significantly expanding graduate program offerings.

-• The School of Education is nationally accredited by leading organizations like CAEP and EPSB.
+• School of Education is accredited by CAEP and EPSB, offering extensive graduate and online programs across multiple campuses.

-• Transitioned to a mission partnership with the American Baptist Churches USA in 2015, reflecting an evolving and independent institutional identity.
+• Engaged in a mission partnership with the American Baptist Churches USA since 2015.

 Timeline